Gradiva - Plaster-cast Replica of Freud's Relief by Martha Todd

 This plaster-cast relief is made exclusively for the Freud Museum and cannot be found anywhere else.
 Each relief has a hook at the back for hanging and comes in two finishes:

-- Sepia oil paint (brown bag)
+- Sepia oil paint (grey bag)

 - Golden shellac and bronze powder (blue bag)